 Not only the Low Power Mode, the AssistiveTouch feature could also prevent the Auto Lock from working normally sometimes.
 If AssistiveTouch is enabled on your iPhone, you can try to disable this feature.
 Here's what you need to do:

-Some users who have the same issue said in the forum that reactivating the passcode lock settings on the iPhone can also be helpful to fix the iPhone/iPad auto lock not working issue.
+Some users who have the same issue said in the forum that turning off Passcode and then turning it back on can also be helpful to fix the iPhone/iPad Auto Lock not working issue.
 Here is how to do it:

 On your iPhone, open the Settings app and go to General > Reset and choose "Reset All Settings".
 Enter your iPhone passcode to confirm the choice and the device will reboot after that.